Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

 Having found a phase crystal state with accompanied $s$-wave pairing at low temperature in the cuprate superconductors, we next investigate how this exotic state develops with temperature and, in particular, how it compares with a uniform state (say $\theta =0$) throughout the superconductor, as that is also a viable superconducting solution to Eq.~\eqref{eq:tJ}.
 In order to investigate the thermodynamic properties, we calculate the free energy $\Omega=E_{\rm g}-TS$, where $E_{\rm g}$ is the internal energy corresponding of the Hamiltonian Eq.~\eqref{eq:tJ} and $S$ is the entropy (see Methods).
 In Fig.~\ref{fig:thermoplot} we plot $\Omega$ for both the phase crystal state and the uniform phase state.
 The phase crystal state has a lower free energy than the uniform phase state for all temperatures below $T^*$.
-Thus, $T^*$ defines the transition temperature of the phase crystal state, with its spontaneous breaking of both time reversal and translational symmetry.
+Thus, $T^*$ defines the transition temperature of the phase crystal state, with its spontaneous breaking of both time-reversal and translational symmetry.
 At an even lower $T=T_s$, the phase crystal free energy shows a marked downturn.
 This temperature corresponds to the appearance of the modulating $s$-wave pairing inside the phase crystal state, see upper inset in Fig.~\ref{fig:thermoplot}.
 Finally, to understand the effects of strong correlations on the stability of the phase crystal state, we show the free energy difference between the phase crystal state and the (metastable) uniform phase state in the lower inset of Fig.~\ref{fig:thermoplot} for both GIMT and BdG calculations.
 The energy gain due to the formation of the phase crystals is much larger in GIMT compared to BdG.
+We further expect the enhancement of the energy gain in GIMT to be even more pronounced for a lattice with larger pair breaking [110] edges than the one considered here, since phase crystal is only occurring at the pair breaking edge.
 Also, as indicated by arrows, $T^* {\rm (GIMT)}>T^* {\rm (BdG)}$.
 Both the large free energy gain and the higher $T^*$ demonstrate that the strong correlations give a notably enhanced thermodynamic stability of the phase crystal state.

+The remarkably increased thermodynamic stability of the phase crystal state with strong correlations can be understood by looking at the eigenvalues of the Hamiltonian Eq.~\eqref{eq:tJ}.
+In Fig.~\ref{fig:thermoplot2} we plot the distribution of the low-energy eigenvalues $E_n$, where $n$ is the eigenindex, at a low temperature, for both the phase crystal and metastable uniform phase states and with and without strong correlations.